|

 Table

-adapted from the "Redpoll Pink Code" developed by
+adapted in part from the "Redpoll Pink Code" developed by

 Martha Caskey for Innis Point Bird Observatory,